iqbalShafiq/rakit-pc-expert-system/README.md

-# Music Player
+# Rakit PC
-Raft PC is an android application that has an expert system in it.
+Rakit PC (PC Rafting) is an android application that has an expert system in it.
 So that the user will be given several questions and will be given a solution in the form of components on the pc that must be purchased to get the desired performance.
 Questioner and rules data is fetched from google sheet that I have prepared using sheet google api.

 # Tech Stack
 - Kotlin Programming Language